Cerf: il ruolo dei governi per l'evoluzione

 > "It already happens like this in every country.
 Also in the United

-> States: > ICANN, for example, a no-profit organization, is subject to
+> States: > ICANN, for example, a

 > full control > of the US Government, which dictates very strict rules".